-Below, we’ve listed some of the most common types of flooring with tips on how you can keep them looking great!
+Below, we’ve listed some of the most common types of flooring with tips on how you can keep your floors looking beautiful!

-Vinyl floors are very durable and resist scratching and moisture.
-They are a great option for households with pets.
+Vinyl floors are very durable and resist scratching and moisture, and they are a great option for households with pets.
 As strong as these floors are though, they still require some upkeep.

 It’s important to wipe up spills as quickly as possible, mostly because you don’t want anything to dry and harden on your floors.
 Sweep up dirt often so it doesn’t get ground into the little crevices.
 In fact, with any floors, it’s a good idea to have doormats in front of all the doors so people can wipe their shoes off before entering the house.

 Resist the temptation to use harsh chemicals on your vinyl floor.
 All you really need is a very mild detergent, preferably a cleaner specifically made for no-wax floors.
-Dampen a mop or sponge with the mixture and rub the floor.
-Rinse well with clean, cool water.
+Dampen a mop or sponge with the mixture and rub the floor; then, rinse well with clean, cool water.
 Make sure your mop or sponge is merely damp, not drenched, as water will make its way into and under your vinyl through seams and edges which will eventually destroy the glue bond.

-Some people only vacuum their carpet when it is visibly dirty, but if you really want your carpets to last, you should vacuum at least once a week even when dirt isn’t visible.
+Some people only vacuum their carpet when it is visibly dirty.
+But if you really want your carpets to last, you should vacuum at least once a week, even when the dirt isn’t visible.
 For heavy traffic areas such as hallways and stairs, it is recommended you vacuum twice a week.